 Many of the works I have now are slightly outdated and I want to start painting more now, but I don’t know what type of works I should have.
 It would be very helpful if I could get an idea of the types of artworks to add to my portfolio that would best demonstrate my skills.

 My short term goal as an artist is to have a completed art portfolio that showcases my best work.
-In the long term, I hope to pursue joint computer science and art programs in college and use my skills as an artist in my future career (i.e. app designer, user interface designer etc.)”Purchase a portfolio critique
+In the long term, I hope to pursue joint computer science and art programs in college and use my skills as an artist in my future career (i.e. app designer, user interface designer etc.)”Purchase a critique or Skype consult

 “Immediately what I see in your portfolio is that every single piece has been so comprehensively finished.
 I feel that every artwork that I’m looking at in your portfolio really has been fully resolved.
 Every single area of your pieces has been totally addressed and considered, and that’s actually rare for an art school admissions portfolio to show that.